HAPPY NEW YEAR!!!

 ‡Applied Cognitive Psychology (2009):

-- Fairytales are told to us to entertain and teach important life lessons; morally, ethically and culturally providing safety and social compliance.
+- Fairytales are told to us to entertain and teach important life lessons; morally, ethically and culturally providing safety and social compliance through metaphors.

 - Fairytales enter our dreams.
-This is where, according to the Neurochemical, we are both subconsciously and unconsciously cognizant of sublime and banal time and creatively manipulating space.
+This is where, according to the Neurochemical, we are both subconsciously and unconsciously cognizant of sublime and banal time and creatively manipulate time and space in our independent worlds.

 - Appear to be memorized with a sharp clarity, unlike actual life experiences.
 They are probably recalled so easily because of their concise structure which has a sharply defined beginning, middle, end, with a morally sound life lessons placing behavioral and cultural restraints for optimal social cohesion.